sap-tutorials/Tutorials/tutorials/btp-app-set-up-local-development/btp-app-set-up-local-development.md

 In case you don't have it, go to the [Visual Studio Code](https://code.visualstudio.com/) homepage and install the version appropriate for your operating system.

-(For macOS users only): You have to additionally do the following as described [here](https://stackoverflow.com/questions/29955500/code-not-working-in-command-line-for-visual-studio-code-on-osx-mac).
-To start it like any other application and to start it from the terminal, follow these steps:
+MacOS users must also perform the following steps as described [here](https://stackoverflow.com/questions/29955500/code-not-working-in-command-line-for-visual-studio-code-on-osx-mac).
+To start it like any other application and to start it from the terminal on MacOS, follow these steps:

 1. Move VS Code from your **Download** folder to the **Applications** folder.